This information explains calcium supplements and how to take them.

 If you’re taking a bisphosphonate medication for osteoporosis (or for other reasons), take your calcium supplement at least 30 minutes after you take it.
 If you’re not sure if the medication that you’re taking is a bisphosphonate, talk with your doctor.

 - Calcium supplements can cause constipation.
 If you have this side effect, increase the amount of liquids and fiber in your diet.
-If that doesn’t work, talk with your doctor or nurse about taking a stool softener or laxative, or try to get more calcium from foods rather than supplements.
+If that doesn’t work, talk with your doctor or nurse about taking a stool softener or laxative, or try to get more calcium from foods instead of taking supplements.

 Calcium-Rich Foods and Drinks

-The following tables includes some foods and beverages that are rich in calcium.
+The following tables includes some foods and drinks that are rich in calcium.

 |Food||Portion size||Calcium in portion (mg)||Calories in Portion|